Softbank unveils post-Fukushima radiation smartphone

 “The threat from the nuclear accident cannot be seen by the human eye and continues to be a concern for many people, especially for mothers with small children,” said Softbank founder and president, Masayoshi Son, standing in front of an aerial photo of the crippled plant.

-The smartphone in the company’s “Pantone” series will come in eight bright colors and include customized IC chips made by Sharp Corp that measure radiation levels in microsieverts per hour.
+The smartphone in the company’s “Pantone” series will come in eight bright colours and include customised IC chips made by Sharp Corp that measure radiation levels in microsieverts per hour.

 The phone, which goes on sale this summer, can also keep track of each location a user tests for radiation levels.